AR

 As used in these rules, these terms have the following meanings:

-(a) “Authorized representative” means an individual authorized by a party to act on the party’s behalf in proceedings before the Commission in accordance with § 5-103.
+(a) “Authorized representative” means an individual authorized by a party to act on the party’s behalf in cases before the Commission in accordance with § 5-103.

-(f) “Expedited proceeding” means an adjudicative proceeding required by law to be expedited with a shorter petition deadline, hearing deadline, decision deadline, or a combination thereof.
+(e) “Expedited case” means a case required by law to be expedited with a shorter petition deadline, hearing deadline, decision deadline, or a combination thereof.

-(g) “Presiding Commissioner” means the Commissioner designated by the Chief Commissioner to preside over an adjudicative proceeding as provided in § 5-102.
+(f) “Presiding Commissioner” means the Commissioner designated by the Chief Commissioner to preside over a case as provided in § 5-102.

 (1) Is challenging the state’s taxing jurisdiction; or